-Business succession planning is most likely not one of the top “to dos” on your list of priorities.
+Business succession planning is most likely not one of the top “to-dos” on your list of priorities.
 But as a business owner working hard every day to run a successful enterprise, it should be.
 Whether you’re considering an exit strategy today or further down the road, it’s critical to properly position yourself and your business to maximize the opportunity.
-Waiting until you’re ready or forced to sell is not a strategy–and creates the potential for leaving cash on the table.
+Waiting until you’re ready or forced to sell is not a strategy—and creates the potential for leaving cash on the table.
 Poor planning and preparation could also mean working longer than you want or having a transaction fall through altogether.

-In a recent seminar sponsored by Redpath and Company, with presentations from Paul Cronin of Cornerstone3 and Justin Besikof and Jake Fishman of Madeira Partners, it became clear that just thinking about selling your business is not a strategy.
+In a seminar last year sponsored by Redpath and Company, with presentations from Paul Cronin of Cornerstone3 and Justin Besikof and Jake Fishman of Madeira Partners, it became clear that just thinking about selling your business is not a strategy.
 There are some vital steps, strategies, and metrics you can use to help ensure a positive and profitable transition.

 Paul Cronin points out that according to the U.S. Chamber of Commerce, just 20% of companies put up for sale are sold—meaning 4 out of 5 owners walk away empty handed.
-An estimated 65-75% of would be sellers never even make it to market.* And while those stats are sobering enough, only 1 in 10 owners received anywhere near the value they expected with the sale of their business.* The bottom line is that business owners struggle with creating a business that is attractive to a buyer.
+An estimated 65-75% of would-be sellers never even make it to market.* And while those stats are sobering enough, only 1 in 10 owners received anywhere near the value they expected with the sale of their business.* The bottom line is that business owners struggle with creating a business that is attractive to a buyer.

 Cronin states that financial buyers (the most common type) are actually buying the predictability of your future stream of profit.
 Business owners have two “levers” to pull that can drive up the value of your company:

 As the business leaders focus on the performance of the enterprise while minimizing risk for the potential buyer, it’s easy to see how a valuation changes with the following formula: EBITDA (cash) x MULTIPLE (risk) = VALUATION.
 Increase performance and the valuation goes up.
 Minimize risk and the multiple goes up.
-Increase performance AND minimize risk?
+Increase performance and minimize risk?
 Now you’ve positioned your business to be sold for its greatest value.

 Cronin identifies 4 barriers to scaling up: leadership, marketing, scalable infrastructure, and cash.